-In Arabic, kibbet raheb translates as “monk’s soup,” as this dish, which dates back to biblical times, was often enjoyed during the fasting period of Lent and on Good Friday among Lebanese Catholics.
+In Arabic, kibbet raheb translates as monk’s soup, as this dish, which dates back to biblical times, was often enjoyed during the fasting period of Lent and on Good Friday among Lebanese Catholics.
+Variation: For a gluten-free version, replace the bulgur wheat with cooked and chilled quinoa, and use gluten-free flour instead of all-purpose flour.

 I love to make this hearty, lemony soup with soft bulgur bites as a warming springtime or summertime dinner, lunch, or brunch, and I’ll often make a big pot of it on a Sunday so I can warm it up and soothe my soul all week long in the summer.